GurKeinan/JAIR-Churn-Aware-Recommendation/README.md

 # Churn-Aware Recommendation Planning under Aggregated Preference Feedback - Simulations and Experiments

 This repository contains the code for the paper "Modeling Churn in Recommender Systems with Aggregated Preferences".
-Specifically, it contains the code for the simulations and experiments presented in the paper (section 6 and appendix A).
+Specifically, it contains the code for the simulations and experiments presented in the paper (sections 6,7 and appendix A).

 ## Requirements